The dates for the next Ashkenaz Festival are August 30 to September 5, 2022.

 Artist submissions are accepted in music, theatre, dance, film, literature, visual arts, and children’s/family programming.
 Please read our mandate to be sure that your music or art fits within the boundaries of our broadly-defined mission statement.
-To apply to perform or present work at future Festivals, please send a one-page bio along with relevant support material (CD, DVD, project description, work samples, etc) to the address below.
-Do not send originals, as submission material will not be returned.
+To apply to perform or present work at future Festivals, please send a one-page bio along with relevant support material (project description, audio/video links, work samples, etc) to eric [at] ashkenaz [dot] ca.

 The number of artists programmed at each festival varies according to budgetary and artistic considerations.
 Generally, the festival programs about 50/50 Canadian/International acts.
 Of the Canadian artists, we maintain a strong commitment to local Toronto and Ontario artists, though we endeavour to represent at least 3 other provinces in addition to our own and we strongly encourage artistic submissions from outside of Ontario.
 Among international artists, there is generally a 50/50 split of US and overseas artists.
 We have programmed acts from Europe, Africa, the Middle East and South America, and are eager to spread our programming to new countries and continents we have yet to represent in our 20-year history.